** For information on getting started with the Dribl app please look here. **

 More information on Football Canterbury fines and charges

 Teams short on players/officials/spectators should try to organise with another BDFC team playing prior/after to provide a GO if possible, otherwise they must find a volunteer themselves.
-Teams playing on BDFC fields as the AWAY team MUST also provide a GO fpr their game – including local derbies.
+Teams playing on BDFC fields as the away team must also provide a GO for their game – including for local derbies.

 Ground officials are required to: